 If you think that you may need dentures, it is important to know the difference between the different types of dentures available.
 Depending on your budget and your specific needs, one type of false tooth option may be better for you than another.

-In this article, we will take a closer look at the most common of the different types of dentures currently available from your oral health professional.
+In this article, we will take a closer look at the most common of the different types of dentures currently available for you to consider and discuss with your dentist…

 Different Types Of Dentures Available

 Traditional Complete Full Dentures

 These are typically the types of dentures that commonly come to mind when the term “false teeth” is used.

 Full Dentures or complete dentures or standard dentures are designed with a full mouthpiece made from acrylic.
 They adhere to the palate (upper jaw full denture) and to the gums (lower jaw full denture) of the mouth.
 Complete full dentures replace all missing teeth and sit on top of the gums rather than dental bridges that are affixed to existing natural teeth.

 Precision fitting is important to achieve a secure fit.
 Usually, the entire fitting will take up to four sessions with the dentist.
 The fitting sessions include the designing and manufacturing of the full dentures.

 As the name suggests, full dentures are designed for those who have lost all their natural teeth by way of tooth decay, periodontal or gum disease, and trauma.

 Complete full dentures are usually placed two to three months after all the natural teeth have been removed.